ribtoks/code-jamming/_posts/2016-06-05-implementing-spellchecking-in-desktop-application-in-c.md

   - qt
   - spelling
 ---
-When user is supposed to enter significant amount of text in your application, it&#8217;s better to help him/her to control it with checking spelling.
+When user is supposed to enter significant amount of text in your application, it's better to help him/her to control it with checking spelling.
 Basically, to check spelling you need a dictionary with words and algorithm to order these words.
 Also it might be useful to provide user with possible corrections for any spelling error.
 Here where [Hunspell](https://hunspell.github.io/) comes handy.
-It&#8217;s an open source library built on top of MySpell library and used in a significant number of projects varying from open source projects like Firefox to proprietary like OS X. It contains bindings to a number of platforms (.NET, Ruby etc.) and should be fairly easy to integrate to your project.
-In this post I&#8217;ll discuss how to integrate it to C++/Qt project.
+It's an open source library built on top of MySpell library and used in a significant number of projects varying from open source projects like Firefox to proprietary like OS X. It contains bindings to a number of platforms (.NET, Ruby etc.) and should be fairly easy to integrate to your project.
+In this post I'll discuss how to integrate it to C++/Qt project.

 <!--more-->

 First of all, you should download Hunspell source code and try to build it for your platform.
 You can take a look at README for the instructions.
-Once you&#8217;re done, it&#8217;s time to link just built library with your project.
+Once you're done, it's time to link just built library with your project.
 Also you should add Hunspell include files to your include path in order to use the API.

-After you&#8217;re done, let&#8217;s include C++ Hunspell API to your header and add following variable to your class
+After you're done, let's include C++ Hunspell API to your header and add following variable to your class

 <pre><code class="language-clike">Hunspell *m_Hunspell;</code></pre>

 Constructor of Hunspell class takes paths to DIC and AFF files (wordlist and affix files).
-If you&#8217;re building cross-platform solution, it will be useful to know, that to handle utf-8 paths in Windows, you need to prefix paths to DIC and AFF files with &#8220;\\?\&#8221;.
+If you're building cross-platform solution, it will be useful to know, that to handle utf-8 paths in Windows, you need to prefix paths to DIC and AFF files with "\\?\".
 Loading code in my Qt project looks like this:

 <pre><code class="language-clike">#ifdef Q_OS_WIN
 // specific Hunspell handling of UTF-8 encoded pathes